 What size violin does my child need?

-No matter where you go for violin lessons in Toronto – or anywhere for that matter – having the right sized violin is essential, especially for children.
+No matter where you go for violin classes in Toronto – or anywhere for that matter – having an appropriately-sized violin is essential, especially for children.
 If you don’t want to buy a violin every one to two years, then you can rent violins from Elite Music for less than the cost of your daily latte.
 The first two months of rentals are free for anyone just signing up for violin lessons.

 Even if you would rather purchase a violin for your child, buyer beware!
 There are many retailers around Toronto who have significantly overpriced these instruments.
 Shop around to make sure you get the best deal on a quality instrument.